Betty (slave): Move to Mount Vernon

 Daniel Parke Custis died in 1757, leaving Martha Custis a very rich widow.
-As part of Martha's widow dower share she received 84 slaves from the Custis estate.
+As part of Martha's widow dower share she received the lifetime use of 84 slaves from the Custis Estate.
 Scholar Erica Dunbar notes that the death of an owner would have made 21-year-old Betty nervous, as slaves were often sold and families separated in order to pay off any outstanding debts their owner may have had.
 Luckily for Betty, she and her two-year-old son, Austin, were not separated and Martha Washington picked both of them to go to Mount Vernon with her in 1759.
 At the time of Betty's and Austin's move to Mount Vernon, together the two of them were worth sixty pounds.
 Eventually a total of 155 slaves from the Custis estate were brought to Mount Vernon.
 Dunbar notes that Betty's anxieties would not have subsided with her move to the new Virginia plantation, as she was likely nervous about the sexual vulnerability she faced with her new owner.
 Dunbar writes that at 21, Betty was the perfect age for childbearing, and she did not know how Washington would treat her.
-It was never recorded that George Washington sexually abused any of his slaves, but Betty was still vulnerable to exploitation by other men at Mount Vernon, as well as at the White House plantation.
+It was never recorded that George Washington sexually abused any of his slaves, but Betty was still vulnerable to exploitation by other men at Mount Vernon, as well as at White House Plantation.